Universal measurement-based quantum computation in a one-dimensional architecture enabled by dual-unitary circuits

 Now we will describe a protocol for MBQC using the states $|\psi_k\rangle$ as resource states.
 The equivalence of our measurement-based scheme to the traditional unitary gate-based model will follow directly from the dual-unitarity of $T_N^k$.
-In our protocol, each qubit in the chain is measured sequentially from left to right in a rotated basis in the $YZ$-plane, i.e., in a basis $\{|0^{\theta}\rangle,|1^\theta\rangle\}$ defined by an angle $\theta$ where $|s^\theta\rangle = e^{-i\theta X}|s\rangle$.
+In our protocol, each qubit in the chain is measured sequentially from left to right in a rotated basis $\{|0^{\theta}\rangle,|1^\theta\rangle\}$ defined by an angle $\theta$ where $|s^\theta\rangle = e^{-i\theta X}|s\rangle$.
 The output of the quantum computation is determined by the probabilities of obtaining different measurement outcomes, which, according to the Born rule, are given by the inner products $|\langle s_1^{\theta_1},\dots,s_N^{\theta_N}|\psi_k\rangle|^2$ where each $s_i=0,1$.
-To determine these overlaps, we utilize the dual-unitary property of the circuit $T_N^k$.
-Namely, as shown in Fig.~\ref{fig:dual_unitary}, we can read the circuit ``sideways'' to find,
+To determine these overlaps, we utilize the dual-unitary property of the circuit $T_N^k$ to read it ``sideways'', which gives \cite{supplement},

-where we have defined the vectors $|L\rangle = \bigotimes_{i=1}^k |+\rangle_i$ and $| R \rangle = \bigotimes_{i=1}^k | 0\rangle_i$ and the unitary operator $U(\theta,s)=T_k e^{i\theta Z_1}Z_1^{s}$ where $T_k$ is as defined in Eq.~\ref{eq:qca}.
-This equivalence is demonstrated in greater detail in Appendix~\ref{sec:dual_unitary}.
-We see that, due to the dual-unitarity of $T_N^k$, the calculation of the inner product coming from the Born rule is equivalent to the output of a quantum computation occurring in a ``virtual'' Hilbert space consisting of $k$ qubits.
-The virtual qubits are initialized in a state $|L\rangle$, evolved by unitaries $U(\theta,s)$, and the projected onto a final state $|R\rangle$.
-The evolution during this process depends on the measurement bases defined by the angles $\theta_i$.
-Therefore, by choosing our measurement bases, we can enact different unitary evolutions on the virtual qubits.
-Thus, the dual-unitarity of the circuit representing the dynamics provides a natural perspective on how measurement of physical qubits translates into controllable unitary evolution of encoded qubits \footnote{We note that the picture developed here is equivalent to the picture of MBQC using tensor networks~\cite{Gross2007,Verstraete2004}, but in our scenario the tensor network structure emerges naturally from the quantum circuit diagrams, as opposed to introducing abstract tensors to which represent some resource state.}.
+where we have defined the vectors $|L\rangle = \bigotimes_{i=1}^k |+\rangle_i$ and $| R \rangle = \bigotimes_{i=1}^k | 0\rangle_i$ and the unitary operator $U(\theta,s)=T_k e^{i\theta Z_1}Z_1^{s}$ where $T_k$ is as defined in Eq.~\eqref{eq:qca}. \diff{This equation, which is depicted in Fig.~\ref{fig:dual_unitary}, is the first step in proving universality of our protocol.} It shows that the statistics arising from measuring the resource states $|\psi_k\rangle$ can be reinterpreted as describing a process in which $k$ ``virtual'' qubits are initialized in a state $|L\rangle$, evolved by unitaries $U(\theta,s)$, and then projected onto a final state $|R\rangle$.
+The evolution during this process depends on the choice of measurement bases defined by the angles $\theta_i$.
+Thus, the dual-unitarity provides a natural perspective on how measurement of physical qubits translates into controllable unitary evolution of the virtual qubits \footnote{We note that the picture developed here is equivalent to the picture of MBQC using tensor networks~\cite{Gross2007,Verstraete2004}, but in our scenario the tensor network structure emerges naturally from the quantum circuit diagrams, as opposed to introducing abstract tensors to represent some resource state.}.